googleapis/google-cloud-node/handwritten/pubsub/samples/README.md

 __Usage:__ `node topics.js --help`

 ```
+topics.js <command>

 Commands:
-  list                                   Lists all topics in the current project.
+  topics.js list                                   Lists all topics in the current project.
-  create <topicName>                     Creates a new topic.
+  topics.js create <topicName>                     Creates a new topic.
-  delete <topicName>                     Deletes a topic.
+  topics.js delete <topicName>                     Deletes a topic.
-  publish <topicName> <message>          Publishes a message to a topic.
+  topics.js publish <topicName> <message>          Publishes a message to a topic.
+  topics.js publish-batch <topicName> <message>    Publishes messages to a topic using custom batching settings.
-  publish-ordered <topicName> <message>  Publishes an ordered message to a topic.
+  topics.js publish-ordered <topicName> <message>  Publishes an ordered message to a topic.
-  get-policy <topicName>                 Gets the IAM policy for a topic.
+  topics.js get-policy <topicName>                 Gets the IAM policy for a topic.
-  set-policy <topicName>                 Sets the IAM policy for a topic.
+  topics.js set-policy <topicName>                 Sets the IAM policy for a topic.
-  test-permissions <topicName>           Tests the permissions for a topic.
+  topics.js test-permissions <topicName>           Tests the permissions for a topic.

 Options:
+  --version  Show version number                                                                               [boolean]
   --help     Show help                                                                                         [boolean]

 Examples:
   node topics.js list